Lilian Wolfe: Activism in London and the Whiteway Colony

 In 1916, following the introduction of conscription by the Military Service Act, The Voice of Labour published an article on disobedience which encouraged readers to dodge the draft and go into hiding in the Scottish Highlands.
 Wolfe and her partner Thomas Keell were arrested during a subsequent raid of Freedom offices as being 'the two leading troublemakers'.
 They were charged and found guilty under the Defence of the Realm Act.
 Wolfe received a sentence of a £25 fine or two months in prison.
 She chose the latter.
 Keell too chose prison over payment, though his sentence was for £100 or three months respectively.
 In prison however, the forty-year-old Wolfe discovered that she was pregnant.
-Consequently she paid the fine and secured her release.
+Consequently, she paid the fine and secured her release.

-In 1917 Wolfe lived in Marsh House, the anarchist commune in Boomsbury, London, with Nellie Dick, Fred Dunn, and Gaston Marin.
+In 1917 Wolfe lived in Marsh House, the anarchist commune in Bloomsbury, London, with Nellie Dick, Fred Dunn, and Gaston Marin.
 Around 1920 she lived with Keell, their son and W C Owen in Willesden.
 Then they left London to live in the Tolstoyan Whiteway Colony, near Stroud, Gloucestershire where Keell and her undertook numerous roles.
 They served as the secretary of the colony and they gave their full support to the paper Spain and the World, which had been started by Vernon Richards in support of the Spanish anarchists in the civil war.
 He published the paper and she acted as its administrator.
 And she ran a food shop in nearby Stroud.
 Then, after Keell died in 1938, she continued to support Richards by travelling to London in the weekends, where she stayed with him and his partner Marie-Louise Berneri to help in the offices of Freedom Press, which published the paper.
 At Whiteway, she cared for Richard Blair, the son of George Orwell, when he was incapacitated elsewhere in a sanitorium.
 In 1943, she relinquished the food shop and returned to London.